MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode3_Tournament/Nobles and court/court_mages.md

 - in league with ratcatchers & twilight thorns
 - casting mind control on Robert's mentor who is still high up in Guy's court, due to his popularity with (nobles/military/church TBD as story develops)
 - Guy intends to replace senior mage with 2nd in command

+Elenara needs a specific plant to brew a potion to reduce the effects

+- the plant is rare and specimens in the castle gardens are mysteriously growing badly
+- has been sabotaged by 2nd in command
+- **??
+Ellis can communicate with plant ??**

+boy in garden:

+- working in the rose bed
+- is a petal (shadows of rose)
+- can show her the plants in question
+- can give low-down on underworld factions & politics
+- "talk to Marcel" (Sommelier - coppers) for best insights into the nobles interests and schemes

+??
+Name of 2nd in command
+??
+Name of boy (petal)
+?? name of plant